ashrithks/react-native-storage-mongo-db/README.md

 Compaction will also immediately remove any documents whose data line has become corrupted, assuming that the total percentage of all corrupted documents in that database still falls below the specified `corruptAlertThreshold` option's value.

 Durability works similarly to major databases: compaction forces the OS to physically flush data to disk, while appends to the data file do not (the OS is responsible for flushing the data).
 That guarantees that a server crash can never cause complete data loss, while preserving performance.
 The worst that can happen is a crash between two syncs, causing a loss of all data between the two syncs.
-Usually syncs are 30 seconds appart so that's at most 30 seconds of data. <a href="http://oldblog.antirez.com/post/redis-persistence-demystified.html" target="_blank">This post by Antirez on Redis persistence</a> explains this in more details, react-native-local-mongo-db being very close to Redis AOF persistence with `appendfsync` option set to `no`.
+Usually syncs are 30 seconds appart so that's at most 30 seconds of data. <a href="http://oldblog.antirez.com/post/redis-persistence-demystified.html" target="_blank">This post by Antirez on Redis persistence</a> explains this in more details, react-native-storage-mongo-db being very close to Redis AOF persistence with `appendfsync` option set to `no`.

 ### Inserting documents
 The native types are `String`, `Number`, `Boolean`, `Date` and `null`.
 You can also use arrays and subdocuments (objects).
 If a field is `undefined`, it will not be saved (this is different from MongoDB which transforms `undefined` in `null`, something I find counter-intuitive).

-If the document does not contain an `_id` field, react-native-local-mongo-db will automatically generate one for you (a 16-characters alphanumerical string).
+If the document does not contain an `_id` field, react-native-storage-mongo-db will automatically generate one for you (a 16-characters alphanumerical string).
 The `_id` of a document, once set, cannot be modified.

 Field names cannot begin by '$' or contain a '.'.